Why Mini Quad Motors Getting too Hot?

 PID Tuning and Filter Settings

 PID and Filter tuning in Betaflight can be a rabbit hole.
-If you are getting hot motors after changing PID and filter settings in Betaflight, you should reset these settings back to default.
+If you are getting hot motors after changing PID and filter settings in Betaflight, you should go back on these settings.

-Default settings in Betaflight is known to be conservative and generally pretty good to avoid oscillations and hot motors.
+Default settings in Betaflight is known to be conservative and generally work well on a wide range of models to avoid oscillations and hot motors.
 Once you’ve made sure you don’t get hot motors anymore, you can start tuning it more aggressively, one setting at a time.
-Common things to pay attention to are:
+Important points are:

-If you are still getting hot motors with default PID and filter settings, then that’s an indication that the problem might be mechanical.
+If you are still getting hot motors with default PID and filter settings, then that’s an indication that the problem might be mechanical – e.g. bad components or low build quality.

 Mechanical Problem?